-We follow the Dorset Agreed Syllabus (Asking the Big Questions: Faith, Religion and Belief) which is based on children learning about religion and learning from religion.
-We focus mainly on Christianity and use the supporting resource, Understanding Christianity to develop the children's religious literacy on concept from the bible.
-The children are taught Judaism in KS1 and KS2 and Islam in KS2.
-In the Foundation stage, the children in Reception follow the Dorset Agreed Syllabus and make appropriate links to the Early Learning Goals.
+We focus mainly on Christianity and use the supporting resources, Understanding Christianity and Discovery RE to develop the children's religious literacy on concepts from the bible.
+The children are taught Judaism in KS1.
+In KS2 the children look at Islam, Judaism and Hinduism in addition to Christianity.
+In the Foundation stage, the children in Reception follow the same progression, covering a variety of religions, and make appropriate links to the Early Learning Goals.